nonnb/nonnb.github.io/SmartGit/Latest/GitConcepts/Branches.md

 `git checkout -b NewFeature ce1067054f`

 Where `ce1067054f` is the SHA hash of the commit that you would like the `NewFeature` local branch to be created from.
+#### Tip
+>
-*Tip* : After a creating a new release, it is good practice to tag the commit which produced that release with an identifier for that release.
+> After a creating a new release, it is good practice to tag the commit which produced that release with an identifier for that release.
-This will allow you to create bug fix commits for that release, by creating a fix branch from the tag.
+This will make it easier to identify where to branch from when creating bug fix commits for that release.
+>

 When you push changes from your local branch to the origin repository, these changes will be propagated to the tracked (remote) branch as well.